 Dr. Guedj was an Assistant Professor of Finance at the University of Texas in Austin and received his PhD in Financial Economics from the Massachusetts Institute of Technology.

 BSc, Industrial Engineering and Management, Operations Research, Technion – Israel Institute of Technology

 - In City of Almaty, Kazakhstan and BTA Bank JSC v.
-Mukhtar Ablyazov, Viktor Khrapunov, Ilyas Khrapunov, and Triadou SPV S.A., submitted expert reports on behalf of a defendant, opining on the reasonableness of the valuation of shares sold in a joint venture.
+Mukhtar Ablyazov, Viktor Khrapunov, Ilyas Khrapunov, and Triadou SPV S.A., submitted expert reports and provided deposition testimony on behalf of a defendant, opining on the reasonableness of the valuation of shares sold in a joint venture.

 Testified in Financial Industry Regulatory Authority arbitration panels regarding investment instruments and asset diversification.

 Acted as lead consulting expert for class counsel in LIBOR-Based Financial Instruments Antitrust Litigation—The OTC Action.

 Acted as lead consulting expert assisting regulators and private clients in investigating various illegal trading activities.